Scholarships

 Title | Dates | Apply |

 Leroy F. Aarons Scholarship Award-Applicants must be planning to pursue a career in journalism, be able to demonstrate their passion and commitment to the profession.
 Selection will be based on journalistic and scholastic ability.
-Applicants also must demonstrate an awareness of the issues facing the LGBTQ community and the importance of fair and accurate news coverage.-For undergraduates, a declared major in journalism and/or communications is desirable but not required.
-Non-journalism majors may demonstrate their commitment to a journalism career through work samples, internships, and work on a school news publication, online news service or broadcast affiliate. -Graduate students must be enrolled in a journalism program. -Applicants must be NLGJA: The Association of LGBTQ Journalists members in good standing.
-Who Can Apply Current or incoming undergrad students enrolled in a U.S. community college or four-year university.
-Proof of acceptance or current enrollment required.
-Current or incoming graduate students enrolled in an accredited journalism or mass communications field.
-Proof of acceptance or current enrollment required. |
+Applicants also must demonstrate an awareness of the issues facing the LGBTQ community and the importance of fair and accurate news coverage.

 |

 Gamma Mu FoundationScholarships are awarded based upon financial need and the desire to pursue additional training through academic or vocational endeavors.
 The applicant must be a gay man (with the exception of the “Folisi & Goodwin Scholarship In Memory of Ray Williams” and the "Phil Papel Memorial Scholarship" which will be awarded to two LGBT students) under 35 years of age, have completed high school (or GED) by June of the current year, and be a U.S. citizen.
 Preference is given to 1) students who are living in, have come from, or plan to attend school in a rural and/or underserved area; 2) students who have overcome issues of discrimination and/or marginalization within their community; 3) students who demonstrate leadership qualities and pursue goals to benefit the LGBT community; and 4) students who demonstrate a strong academic performance.
 All of these key factors are taken into consideration in evaluating scholarship applications.
-To qualify for a scholarship, students must:-Submit a completed application online no later than March 31. -Have completed high school or the GED by June of the application year. -Be admitted to an accredited college, university, or vocational institution for fall of the current year or spring of the following year. -Be a citizen of the United States. -Be a gay male (or LGBT student for the “Folisi & Goodwin Scholarship" and the "Phil Papel Memorial Scholarship") under 35 years of age at time of application. |
+To qualify for a scholarship, students must:

 March 1 through March 31 |